allo-protocol/allo-v2/generated-docs/contracts/factory/ContractFactory.md

 event Deployed(address indexed deployed, bytes32 indexed salt)
 ```

-*Emitted when a contract is deployed*
+Emitted when a contract is deployed.

 #### Parameters